 I purchased this Cattleya guttata in June of 2010.
 It was labeled as a ‘coerulea’ form…after waiting 10 years I achieved my first flowering in November of 2018.
 It turns out my guttata is not the blue form.
 I love the color and low density spotting regardless.

-What I corrected to make it bloom – More light (direct sun through a window); adding sphagnum moss to the top of the leca; watering religiously weekly – if pseudobulbs are lightly shriveled mid week and moss is crispy dry, I’d water again; lastly I started pH adjusting to 5.8pH and using a nitrogen-heavy fertilizer though the growth season.
+What I corrected to make it bloom – In 2018, I started giving it more light (direct sun at a South window); I added a top-dressing of sphagnum moss to hold water around longer; I started watering weekly and occasionally watering mid week during the dryer weeks (if the pseudobulbs are lightly shriveled mid week and moss is crispy dry, I water); lastly, I started pH adjusting to 5.8pH and using a nitrogen-heavy fertilizer though the growth season.

 Cattleya guttata is often confused with Cattleya tigrina (formerly leopoldii) – I have not be able to find defining features between the two; however, according to the American Orchid Society, the easiest way to tell the difference is by bloom season.
 Catt guttata blooms in the the fall-early winter from a dead sheath, and tigrina blooms in the spring from a green sheath…who knows what happens if you have a hybrid of tigrina x guttata… maybe it blooms in both spring and fall.

 Flower longevity was short on this plant – and the blooms began fading after 8 days; I have heard that they can last 1-3 weeks; I’m unsure what lead to my flowers fading so quickly.
 It may have been genetics, or culture.
 The flowers were very fragrant which can lead to shorter lifespan of the bloom; but the seasonal changes also meant light was lower, and temps were cooler AND it was a first-time flowering.
 Who knows… hopefully the flowers last longer next year.